Hexagram 17隨Following

 The canonical adjacent reading is Hexagram 16 — Enthusiasm — the immediate predecessor in the King Wen sequence and the hexagram’s structural pair.
 Where Hexagram 16 puts thunder above the earth and names the gathering of energy through preparation, Hexagram 17 puts thunder below the lake and names the alignment of action that follows once the gathered energy has a worthy direction.
 Read together, the pair is the I Ching’s instruction for the early arc of a major commitment: in 16 you prepare and gather until the readiness is real; in 17 you align with whatever or whoever is actually worth committing the gathered energy to.
 The Xiang’s 嚮晦入宴息 — entering into feast and rest as evening comes — is the through-line that lets the pair compose.
 The same noble person who prepares with enthusiasm in 16 is the one who follows the rhythm of the times in 17, including the rhythm that calls for rest rather than further action.

 The operational centre of the hexagram is the line-5 inversion that addresses the question from the leadership side.
-For the actor in a senior seat, the hexagram is unambiguous: the ruler’s work is not to engineer followership but to direct sincerity at what is genuinely excellent.
+For anyone in a senior seat, the hexagram is unambiguous: the ruler’s work is not to engineer followership but to direct sincerity at what is genuinely excellent.
 Followership is the downstream consequence of authority that is itself aligned with something worth being aligned with.
 The decision-relevant move is twofold.
-If you are the operator deciding whose call to follow, the discipline is the line-2 / line-3 contrast: refuse the closer figure if the further figure is more worth committing to, and stay with the choice.
+If you are the one deciding whose call to follow, the discipline is the line-2 / line-3 contrast: refuse the closer figure if the further figure is more worth committing to, and stay with the choice.
 If you are the senior whose call others are considering, the discipline is the line-5 standard: be followable by being yourself aligned, not by performing leadership.
 The hexagram’s most generous fortune concentrates at exactly that double calibration.

 SynthesisYiGram Editorial